Manufacturer catalog

 China Aerospace Science and Industry Corporation, usually shortened to CASIC, is one of China's central state-owned aerospace-defense groups.
 Public reference sources describe it as a defense and aerospace manufacturer with a long lineage that reaches back to the Fifth Academy of the Ministry of Defense in 1956.

-In this catalog, CASIC anchors the builder context for the company's missile and air-defense families, including the C-801, C-802, and HQ-9 entries, while keeping the broader aerospace and defense-electronics role visible on the archive page.
+In this catalog, CASIC anchors the builder context for the company's missile and air-defense families, including the C-801, C-802, and HQ-9 entries, while keeping the broader aerospace and defense-electronics role visible on the catalog page.

 Missile systemsAir defense systemsCruise missilesLaunch vehiclesDefense electronicsAerospace applications